twilio/twilio-video-app-android/README.md

 - [Code of Conduct](#code-of-conduct)
 - [License](#license)

-The Android Video SDK provides multi-party voice and video calling on Android.
+[Programmable Video](https://www.twilio.com/video) provides developers with the infrastructure and APIs to build WebRTC applications.
+The Android Video SDK allows developers to integrate multi-party voice and video calling into an Android app.
+This project contains the source for the SDK along with a canonical app that demonstrates the platform's capabilities.
+For developers interested in an introduction to the Video Android SDK, we recommend visiting the [Twilio Video Quickstart for Android](https://github.com/twilio/video-quickstart-android) which contains step-by-step instructions for building a simple Android video application along with a few examples of how the SDK can be used.

 ## Getting Started